ansible-collections/ibm_zos_cics/docs/source/modules.rst

         state: "initial"

-In the above example the Global Catalog will created at the data set location *REGIONS.ABCD0001.DFHGCD* and the CICS load libraries can be found at the location *CICSTS61.CICS*, meaning the library SDFHLOAD could be found at *CICSTS61.CICS.SDFHLOAD*.
+In the above example the global catalog will be created at the data set location *REGIONS.ABCD0001.DFHGCD* and the CICS load libraries can be found at the location *CICSTS61.CICS*, meaning the library SDFHLOAD could be found at *CICSTS61.CICS.SDFHLOAD*.